-Any cases where non-compliance(s) with Sections 3 or 4 of the Program Rules were identified, the GreenPower Product received a qualified opinion from Clear Environment (see table 2 below).
-The basis of the qualified opinion and the corresponding criteria of the Program Rules are stated in the Qualification Statement.
+Any cases where non-compliance(s) with Sections 3 or 4 of the Program Rules were identified, the GreenPower Product received an adverse opinion from Clear Environment (see table 2 below).
+The basis of the adverse opinion and the corresponding criteria of the Program Rules are stated in the Qualification Statement.

-Table 10: Qualified Opinions
+Table 100: Adverse Audit Opinions

-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion Energy Locals GreenPower In our opinion, the GreenPower Annual Audit Report for Energy Locals' GreenPower product (including GreenPower sales by Amber Electric) relating to the settlement period 1 January 2020 to 31 December 2020 is fairly presented, and in general accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10.1 (2019), with exceptions relating to the use of the GreenPower logo.
-GreenPower logo as required by the the matters referred to in the Qualification
+GreenPower Provider GreenPower Product Independent Auditor Opinion Clear Environment's Audit Opinion Enova Energy GreenPower In the auditor's opinion, the GreenPower Annual Audit Report for Enova Energy Pty Ltd's GreenPower product relating to the Settlement Period 1 January to 31 December 2021 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10.2 (2021).
+Subsequent to the issue of the Independent Auditor Opinion, Enova Energy entered voluntary administration.
+At the time of preparing this report Enova Energy had not offered any LGCs for surrender in relation to its GreenPower sales.
+Consequently, at the time of preparing this report Enova Energy has not complied with sections 3.6 and 3.7 of the Program Rules.
+An adverse audit opinion has therefore been issued in relation to the Enova Energy GreenPower product for the 2021 Settlement Period.